BermudezJimmel/sagesoft-ic-pipeline/05-implementation-steps/day1-alb-service-connect.md

 }
 ```

+**Note:**
-**Note:** No Service Connect URLs in environment variables - API Gateway reads from database.
+- No Service Connect URLs in environment variables - API Gateway reads from database
+- All your existing secrets are preserved
+- Uses your naming convention: `ic-api-gateway-port`

 Register the task definition:
 ```bash